 In February 2021, our sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in exchange for 7,187,500 founder shares.
+Subsequently on March 5, 2021, we effected a 1.2 to 1 share recapitalization with respect to our Class B ordinary shares, as a result of which our sponsor now holds 8,625,000 founder shares.

 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 28,750,000 units if the underwriter's over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
-Up to 937,500 of the founder shares will be surrendered for no consideration depending on the extent to which the underwriter's over-allotment is exercised.
-The post-offering percentages in the following table assume that the underwriter does not exercise its over-allotment option, that 937,500 founder shares have been surrendered to us for no consideration, and that there are 31,250,000 ordinary shares issued and outstanding after this offering.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriter's over-allotment option is exercised in full, and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
+Up to 1,125,000 of the founder shares will be surrendered for no consideration depending on the extent to which the underwriter's over-allotment is exercised.
+The post-offering percentages in the following table assume that the underwriter does not exercise its over-allotment option, that 1,125,000 founder shares have been surrendered to us for no consideration, and that there are 37,500,000 ordinary shares issued and outstanding after this offering.

-Number of Class A Ordinary Shares Approximate Percentage of Outstanding Class A Ordinary Shares Number of Class B Ordinary Shares Approximate Percentage of Outstanding Class B Ordinary Shares Name and Address of Beneficial Owner (1) Beneficially Owned Before Offering After Offering Beneficially Owned (2)(4) Before Offering After Offering Inflection Point Holdings LLC (3)(4) 7,187,500 100% 100% Kingstown Capital Management, LP (3)(4) - - - 7,187,500 100% 100% Kingstown Capital Partners, LLC (3)(4) - 7,187,500 100% 100% Michael Blitzer (3)(4) - - - 7,187,500 100% 100% Guy Shanon (3)(4) - 7,187,500 100% 100% Paula Sutter Nicholas Shekerdemian - - Brian Pitz All officers, directors and director nominees as a group (6 individuals)
+Number of Class A Ordinary Shares Number of Class B Ordinary Shares Approximate Percentage of Outstanding Class B Ordinary Shares Name and Address of Beneficial Owner (1) Beneficially Owned Before Offering After Offering Beneficially Owned (2)(4) Before Offering After Offering Inflection Point Holdings LLC (3)(4) 8,625,000 100% 100% Kingstown Capital Management, LP (3)(4) - - 8,625,000 100% 100% Kingstown Management GP, LLC - - - 8,625,000 100% 100% Michael Blitzer (3)(4) - - - 8,625,000 100% 100% Guy Shanon (3)(4) - 8,625,000 100% 100% Paula Sutter Nicholas Shekerdemian - Brian Pitz - All officers, directors and director nominees as a group (5 individuals)

-\ Less than one percent.
+Less than one percent.